 1 Minute Review

-Vanguard Personal Advisor Services combines the best of high-touch and high-tech to help you with your real-life investing needs.
+Vanguard Personal Advisor Services combines the best of high-touch, high-tech, and low-cost funds to help you with your real-life investing needs.

 ||Flat-fee pricing: $5 per trade, Per-share pricing: $0.006-$0.01 per share ($1 minimum per trade) based on trading volume, Unbundled pricing: $0.002-$0.01 per share ($0.50-$1 minimum) based on trading volume||$5,000 for individual retirement accounts (IRAs)||